ChristopherJ1987/ChristopherJ1987/README.md

 - 🧑‍🎓 Graduated from Coding Dojo
 - 💻 I'm looking for a role as a developer
 - 🤓 I code daily and find resources online to continue levelling up
-- 🏫 FreeCodeCamp, Github, and Youtube are my favorite resources
+- 🏫 FreeCodeCamp, Github, Scrimba, and Youtube are my favorite resources
 - 🥦 I am learning how to grow herbs and vegetables 🍉
 - 🐈 I have two cats and one snake 🐍